ethanmac9/tic-tac-toe/README.md

-# ultimate-ttt
+# Simple Tic-Tac-Toe Games
-This repository is for code for ultimate tic-tac-toe.
-Starting with normal tic-tac-toe, The code for ultimate doesn't exist yet and theres no GUI whatsoever.
-But hey, start simple.
+This repository is for code for simple tic-tac-toe and ultimate tic-tac-toe.
+The code for ultimate is non-existant and the code for the simple version is convoluted and half working... woo! :D